 XRecordGetContext returns zero if the request failed; otherwise, it returns nonzero.
 The context argument must specify a valid XRecordContext or a XRecordBadContext error results.

-Recording clients should use the XRecordFreeState function to free the state data returned by XRecordGetContext.
+Recording clients should use the XRecordFreeState function to free the state data returned by XRecordGetContext state Specifies the structure that is to be freed.